BuckShlegeris/BuckShlegeris.github.io/lectures/app academy.md

 I have a few personality quirks which inclined me to enjoy living there more than most people, though.
 I'm very extraverted, so I had no problem being around people pretty much all the time.
 Also, I don't mind living in places which are extremely messy and dirty, as long as I'm not actually going to get illnesses from them.
 Many of the office's inhabitants do not like living there as much as I did.

+It was not just guys living at the office: there are a few girls.
+They're outnumbered while living there even more than in the course as a whole, but they seem to have managed living there in the past.

 ## Commentary